tpage000/node-express-pgp-many-to-many/README.md

 ## async / await

-* books show route uses **async / await** for retrieving relational data with multiple queries (and then packaging it inside the book object).
-Using **async** with the **req, res** callback apparently is fine as long as errors are accounted: [async / await in express routes](https://medium.com/@yamalight/danger-of-using-async-await-in-es7-8006e3eb7efb)
+* Using **async** with the **req, res** callback apparently is fine as long as errors are accounted for: [async / await in express routes](https://medium.com/@yamalight/danger-of-using-async-await-in-es7-8006e3eb7efb)

-* In production multiple queries should done with a pg-promise **task**, but it is a little verbose and abstract when being introduced to pg-promise:
+* In production multiple queries should done with a pg-promise **task**, but it is overkill for students first learning the ropes of pg-promise:

 ```javascript
 router.get('/:id'. (req, res) => {